 Thailand differentiates between allowance and reimbursement.
 An allowance includes cash or benefits the employer gives the employee directly.
 Reimbursement is when the employer repays the money that the employee has spent on work-related expenses.

 Thailand has three universal healthcare programs: the Civil Servant Medical Benefit Scheme (CSMBS) for public sector employees; Social Health Insurance (SHI) for private sector employees; and Universal Coverage Scheme (UCS) for everyone else.
 When Thailand launched the universal healthcare program in 1990, the law that workers pay 1.5% in payroll taxes was established.

-Under Thailand's pension scheme, an employer should deduct 3% from an employee's wages as a contribution toward the employee's pension.
-Moreover, the employers should make an extra 3% contribution on top of the payroll deduction.
-Thailand residents can start collecting their pensions from the age of 55 years, provided that they've worked for at least 15 years.
+Under Thailand's pension scheme, the employer should deduct 3% from an employee's wages as a contribution toward the employee's pension.
+Moreover, employers should make a 3% contribution on top.
+Residents in Thailand can start collecting their pensions from the age of 55 years, provided that they've worked for at least 15 years.